nwesterhausen/valheim-discordconnector/README.md

 ### Dependencies

-For JSON serialization, I chose to use the System.Text.Json library which is part of the most recent .NET but can be used with .NET 4.8 which is used in this project.
+For JSON serialization, I chose to use Newtonsoft.Json, the library files are included in this repository in `lib/Newtonsoft.Json`.

 ### Contributors